LukeShortCloud/rootpages/src/commands/package_managers.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   install, install a RPM
+   install <RPM>, install a RPM
-   uninstall, uninstall a RPM
-   update, update the base OS and any RPMs that are installed status, show the commits of ostree deploy <COMMIT>, revert to an older version of the OS rollback, change the boot entry to boot from the last OS version
+   uninstall <RPM>, uninstall a RPM update, an alias for upgrade upgrade, update the base OS and any RPMs that are installed upgrade --check, check for updates override replace <RPM>, install a RPM that replaces a base image package override remove <RPM>, uninstall a RPM from the base image overridden reset <RPM>, uninstall the overidden RPM and install the base image package again status, show the commits of ostree deploy <COMMIT>, revert to an older version of the OS rollback, change the boot entry to boot from the last OS version